derrtaderr/100_days_code/README.md

 # 100 days of code challenge.
-I'm using this challenge as an opportunity to improve my chops at algorithm scripting.
-Having said that, a majority of my code will be algorithm scripting using both Python and javaScript.
-My goal is to get 1% better everyday.
-The source for these challenges will be from freeCodeCamp and PyBites.
+For this challenge a majority of my code will be algorithm scripting using both Python and javaScript.
+The source for these challenges will be from freeCodeCamp, PyBites, and project euler.